You can vote at your designated polling station from 7am to 10pm on Polling Day.

 For more information or an application form please phone 01327 871100 or email email@example.com.

-You can also apply for a postal vote online
+You can also request a postal vote application form online

 As an alternative to voting by post, you can appoint someone to vote on your behalf at the relevant Polling Station.
 This is called a proxy vote.
 You can apply for a proxy vote for a definite or indefinite time period or just for one election.
 The proxy can also request to vote by post if they cannot access the relevant Polling Station.